 Those who have the perfect attendance record (no unexcused absence) will be awarded 5 days of extra credit (about 1% of the total grade); if your absence is zero due to the excuses granted, the number of excuses will be deducted from the 5 days of extra credit.
 Participating in Korea-related events such as Korean Conversation Club, Korean film showing, cultural events, etc. will also be awarded extra-credits upon submitting a report.
 The report for each event must be submitted within a week from the day of the event attended.

 ** Your performance in each drill section will be monitored and graded by your drill instructor each day.
-The grading criteria not only includes your Korean language performance, but also your attitude, cooperation, preparation and participation.
+The grading criteria not only includes your Korean language performance, but also your attitude, punctuality, cooperation, preparation and participation.

 Late homework must be handed in within a week from the deadline: the maximum point for late homework will be 10% less for each day delayed; the homework submitted after a class is counted as a late homework.